A patient or caregiver must submit an application on this website.

 No, a patient does not need an ID card from MMCC to participate in the program at this time.

-A Maryland patient can only obtain legal medical cannabis from Maryland-licensed dispensaries.
-The dispensaries can only obtain their cannabis from Maryland-licensed growers, and their extracts from Maryland-licensed processors.
+A Maryland patient can only obtain legal medical cannabis from a Maryland-licensed dispensary.

-A patient needs an in-person visit with a registered physician with whom the patient has a “bona fide physician-patient relationship”.
-If the patient meets the physician’s criteria for treatment with medical cannabis, the physician will issue a written certification.
-The physician records the written certification on the Commission’s database.
+A patient needs an in-person visit with a registered provider with whom the patient has a “bona fide provider-patient relationship”.
+If the patient meets the provider's criteria for treatment with medical cannabis, the provider will issue a certification.

 Maryland law defines this term.
-Essentially it is a treatment or counseling relationship between a physician and patient in which the physician reviews the patient's relevant medical records, completes an in-person assessment of the patient's medical history and current medical condition, creates and maintains medically standardized records, expects to monitor patient program, and takes any medically indicated action to follow up.
+Essentially it is a treatment or counseling relationship between a provider and patient in which the provider reviews the patient's relevant medical records, completes an in-person assessment of the patient's medical history and current medical condition, creates and maintains medically standardized records, expects to monitor patient program, and takes any medically indicated action to follow up.

-After the doctor has examined the patient and the patient’s records, the physician may issue the patient a written certification.
+After the provider has examined the patient and the patient’s records, the provider may issue the patient a certification immediately.

 A legal patient may travel to any location in the state of Maryland (other than federal government property when in possession of medical cannabis).
 Possession of cannabis is a violation of federal law and Maryland residents should carefully read the current state statutes regarding the use of medical cannabis and be aware that taking cannabis across State lines is a federal offense.
 Cannabis is also illegal on federal government property.
 The State of Maryland laws cannot authorize you to travel to other states, jurisdictions or countries with this medicine in your possession.

 A patient may designate up to two persons as caregivers.

 Caregivers must be 21 years old or older.

 Yes, a caregiver may be a family member.